 16. Be prepared for increased traffic

-Just like the video we showed earlier, online shops can also experience strain if a large amount of users try accessing it at any one time.
+Just like the video we showed earlier, online shops can also experience strain if a large number of users are accessing your site at any one time.
 This high volume of traffic can cause web pages to load slowly, and in extreme cases, entire websites can crash.
-Some Black Friday casualties of 2017 included big names like Debenhams and Game.
+Some Black Friday casualties of the past include big names like Debenhams and Game.

 This is why many retailers choose to span their Black Friday event over for a longer period of time, allowing them to spread the demand and maintain a healthy site performance.
 Even then, it’s still possible to experience huge surges during busier periods.